Snowflake-Labs/sfquickstarts/site/sfguides/src/snaketokens/snaketokens.md

 All the real tokenization work is done in UDFs leveraging Python.
 We will work with these UDFs in a few stages.
 First, we will take an example using strings, specifcially emails, and walk through it step by step.
 Then we will install the remaining UDFs for the data types which are currently supported in this demo code.
 Finally, we will use the tables and tags we created in the first steps to apply these UDFs to something more like a real world demo.

 There's a lot to copy and paste below.
 First you will create 5 Python based UDFs leveraging the zip file you uploaded earlier, and then we will run some tests which use those.

+> Note: if you stopped earlier and came back to continue, be sure you have set the same envirnoment (*i.e.* used the same role, database, schema, and warehouse - as well as setting the keys up again so they are in the session variables).
+Otherwise you may get different results.

 ```
 --- Install & Test the Python-based Tokenization UDFs for Email Strings